 Convenors: Italo Pardo and Giuliana B. Prato, University of Kent, UK

 With more than half of the world’s population now living in cities, and this proportion set to increase to two-thirds by 2050, the ethnographic study of life in urban settings is urgent and important.
 Urbanisation proceeding at such a pace has meant increases in the number and size of cities but also continues to alter the social fabric of urban centres, sometimes in profound ways, leading to new policy priorities (such as the globally encompassing Sustainable Development Goals).
 ‘States of emergency’ (prompted by violence, pandemics, crises) add a further layer of complexity.
 These multifaceted contemporary urban changes raise pressing methodological and theoretical questions.

-The School will offer an interactive learning environment and opportunities to discuss the rationale and practices of traditional and new research methods and mainstream debates.
-Students will have the opportunity to present their own research and receive feedback from leading scholars; and to engage in team work and networking,
+The School offered an interactive learning environment and extended opportunities to discuss in depth the rationale and practices of traditional and new research methods and mainstream debates.
+Students had the opportunity to present their own research and receive feedback from leading scholars; and to engage in team work and networking,

 • urban diversity, migration, informality;